Project Health Checks – How To Improve Yours

 Let’s start with what you’ll want to be checking, then get into Visor’s methodology.
 We won’t be getting into what to do when an item falls short on an audit in this article, but we’ll publish more on that soon.

 There are as many different elements to assess for project health as there are projects.
-Here’s a few examples, along with some of the questions you might want to explore.
+Here’s a few examples, along with some of the questions and indicators you might want to explore.

 - Goal progression